wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Switchboard
 ***********

-This page describes the configuration needed to have a switchboard on your XiVO.
+This page describes the configuration needed to have a switchboard on your Wazo.

 Overview